G0180 CPT Code Description & Billing Guidelines 2025: Home Health Certification & Recertification

 What Is G0180 CPT Code Used For?

-• Development or review of the care plan
+• Development or review of the home health care plan

-• Establishment of the need for skilled services
+• Establishment of the need for skilled nursing care or therapy services

-This service is typically reported once every 60-day episode and only by the certifying physician.
+This service is typically reported once every 60-day episode and only by the certifying physician or qualified non-physician practitioner.

 2025 Updates to G0180 Billing Rules